CarltonHenderson/carltonhenderson.github.io/_posts/2019-10-03-nc-makes-a-bad-web-server.md

 >
 > ERR_CONNECTION_RESET

-My guess would be that chrome is firing off requests too fast for netcat to get its listener back up and running?
-It shoots a request to `GET /` and it also fires one for `GET /favicon.ico` and whenever I get the error above I also get a success on favicon.ico.
-So, I usually get at least one request that succeeds of the two, and sometimes I get two that succeed, but it seems that sometimes netcat just doesn't serve every response that comes in.
-The other weird thing is that if you leave chrome sitting there long enough with the error on the screen then occasionally it will change from an error back to `a` - the correct loading of the page.
+My guess was eventually that that chrome is firing off requests too fast for netcat to get its listener back up and running.
+It shoots a request to `GET /` and it also fires one for `GET /favicon.ico`.
+Whenever I get the error above I also get a success behind the scenes on favicon.ico.
+So, that means I usually get at least one request that succeeds of the two, and sometimes I get two that succeed, but I never get just two failed requests.
+So netcat always works a little but, but not completely.
+Smells like a race condition to me.
+It seems that sometimes netcat just doesn't serve every response that comes in.

+The other weird thing is that if you leave chrome sitting there long enough with the error on the screen then eventually it will change from an error back to `Z` - the expected contents of the page.

-In fact, sometimes you see a list of requests like this in the network debugger in chrome:
+In fact, sometimes you see a list of requests like this in the network debugger in chrome.
+Note 192.168.1.7 was the server under test.

 | Name                 | Status   | Type     | Initiator                               | Size           | Time  |
 |----------------------|----------|----------|-----------------------------------------|----------------|-------|